smartdevcode/pprreeccog/README.md

 ## Configuration

 ### Makefile
-Start by editing the Makefile with you wallet and network information:
+Start by editing the Makefile with your wallet and network information:
 ```
 ################################################################################
 #                               User Parameters                                #